I-2-3-20.Acknowledgment of Notice of Hearing

 2. Claimant or Representative Did Not Receive the Notice of Hearing

-If the claimant or representative states that he or she did not receive the notice of hearing, HO staff will verify the address and send a new notice by certified mail with return receipt requested.
+If the claimant and the representative, if any, state that they did not receive the notice of hearing, HO staff will verify the address and send a new notice by certified mail with return receipt requested.
 HO staff will send any subsequent correspondence in the same manner and retain the return receipt(s) in the claim(s) file.

 A notice is “received” if either the claimant or the representative receives it.

-If a claimant or representative does not receive a notice of hearing, and it is necessary to send a new notice, HO staff must send the “new” notice at least 75 days before the hearing, unless the claimant waives his or her right to 75-day notice.
+If neither the claimant nor the representative receives a notice of hearing, it is necessary to send a new notice.
+HO staff must send the “new” notice at least 75 days before the hearing, unless the claimant waives his or her right to 75-day notice.
 For more information when the claimant waives his or her right to 75-day notice, see HALLEX I-2-3-25.

 The certified mail and return receipt procedure may also be appropriate where there is a high incidence of non-receipt of mail in a specific locality.
 However, the Regional Chief ALJ must approve this procedure in advance.